agsb/6502.toy/README.md

         - 01 x  TS1813
         - n  x color leds,
         - n  x small resistors,

-The 6502's default frequency of about 1 MHz is merely illustrative,
+## Topics

-    compared to the 3.6 GHz of current CPUs.
+The 6502's default frequency of about 1 MHz is merely illustrative, compared to the 3.6 GHz of current CPUs.

 The USART is at 19200 bps, 8-N-1, duplex. fixed, no changes.